 "I am proud to be a Trevor student because each and every day, I am supported by a passionate community of educators and peers.
 Trevor has allowed me to pursue all of my interests and has pushed me to be a whole person, not just a student."

-Meet Emily, who joined Trevor in the 9th grade, and will graduate with the Class of 2023.
+Meet Emily, who joined Trevor in the 9th grade, and graduated with the Class of 2023.
 Emily is the co-founder of the Body Banter club, which provides a conversation community for body image and mental health, and aims to create a safe space for those who might otherwise suffer in silence.
-She is also on the Student Council, a Writing Advisor, a Peer Leader, a member of MIOW (Multiple Identities, One World), and participates in Trevor’s performing arts’ productions.
+She was also on the Student Council, a Writing Advisor, a Peer Leader, a member of MIOW (Multiple Identities, One World), and participates in Trevor’s performing arts’ productions.
 Outside of Trevor, Emily is a camp counselor where she teaches archery.